- Must visit

 Discover the best of Sarajevo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sarajevo trip today.

-The country’s leading museum, known for archaeology, ethnology, natural history collections, and the Sarajevo Haggadah.
-A top stop for understanding Bosnia and Herzegovina’s heritage.
+The country’s principal museum, known for archaeology, natural history, and the Sarajevo Haggadah.
+A major cultural stop for understanding Bosnia and Herzegovina’s heritage.

-Grilled minced meat sausages, usually served in somun bread with chopped onion and kajmak.
-It is Sarajevo’s signature street food and a must-try local classic.
+Grilled minced meat sausages, usually served in somun with chopped onions and kajmak.
+It is Sarajevo’s signature street food and a must-try local specialty.

 A flaky filo pastry pie filled with minced meat.
-In Bosnia, burek traditionally means the meat version and is a staple of local bakeries.
+In Sarajevo, burek is a classic bakery staple and one of the city’s most iconic everyday foods.

 Find answers to the most common questions about traveling from Zagreb to Sarajevo by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Sarajevo, this guide helps you travel smarter and with confidence.